-In this model, data is organised into data, and creates accounts for access, performance and storage details.
+In this model, data is organised into data and creates accounts for access, performance and storage details.

-This means that data modeling defines data elements as well as the structure and relationships between the elements.
+This means that data modelling defines data elements as well as the structure and relationships between the elements.
 Used to model data in a systematic and proper manner, data modelling techniques helps companies to manage data as a valuable resource.

-Data Modeling Tools;
+Data Modeling Tools

-A free and open source visual modelling and design tool, Archi is used to create models and modelling sketches.
+A free and open-source visual modelling and design tool, Archi is used to create models and modelling sketches.

 Initially funded by Jisc between 2010-2012, Archi was a part of the national project that helped to support a programme of the Enterprise Architecture in the higher education sector of the United Kingdom.